 [Regulation 246 amended in Gazette 18 Jan 2008 p.
 155.]

 246A.
-Transfers to other superannuation funds
+Transfers to other fund not agreeing to transfer

 The Board is not required to comply with a Member’s request that a benefit be transferred to another superannuation fund if the trustee of that other fund (or if there is no such trustee, the person who manages that fund) does not agree to accept the transfer.